richgel999/fpng/README.md

 ## Notes

-- 4/20/2023: I upgraded lodepng, stb_image.h, and qoi to the latest versions.
+- 4/20/2023: I upgraded lodepng, stb_image, and qoi to the latest versions.
 I also added pvpngreader.cpp/.h for benchmarking, which uses miniz internally for decompression.
+The relative encoding/decoding performance of QOI vs. PNG in general seems quite dependent on the C/C++ compiler you use.

 lodepng v20230410 fetched 4/20/2023